vicentinileonardo/projectschain/config/chainlink/chainlink.md

 Overall, this function provides a way for the smart contract to receive and process the response from the Chainlink oracle service, and to take appropriate action based on the success or failure of the request.

+TOO big smart contract:
+Warning: Contract code size is 26765 bytes and exceeds 24576 bytes (a limit introduced in Spurious Dragon).
+This contract may not be deployable on Mainnet.
+Consider enabling the optimizer (with a low "runs" value!), turning off revert strings, or using libraries.

+Contract creation initialization returns data with length of more than 24576 bytes.
+The deployment will likely fail if the current network has activated the eip 170.
+More info: eip-170

+struct instead of mapping
+reduced error messages
+created function for a message error activated optimizer, with a low runs value

+(You can also change the optimizer settings.
+The default value of 200 means that it's trying to optimize the bytecode as if a function is called 200 times.
+If you change it to 1, you basically tell the optimizer to optimize for the case of running each function only once.
+An optimized function for running only one time means it is optimized for the deployment itself.
+Be aware that this increases the gas costs for running the functions, so you may not want to do it.
+)